Asian markets sink, US futures give back gains

 Continue Reading Below

-China's Shanghai Composite lost 0.2 percent, Japan's Nikkei declined 0.5 percent and Hong Kong's Hang Seng retreated 0.8 percent.
+China's Shanghai Composite lost 0.2 percent, Hong Kong's Hang Seng retreated 0.8 percent and Japan's Nikkei ended the day down 0.1 percent.

 MORE FROM FOXBUSINESS.COM